Zhang Shangwu: Junior career

-In 1988, five-year-old Zhang Shangwu entered the amateur sports school in Baoding, Hebei, after his family was convinced that sports would open opportunities for him. in 1995 at the age of 12, he was selected to become a member of the national gymnastics team.
+In 1988, five-year-old Zhang Shangwu entered the amateur sports school in Baoding, Hebei, after his family was convinced that sports would open opportunities for him.
+In 1995, at the age of 12, he was selected to become a member of the national gymnastics team.

 Senior career

 Zhang made his international debut at the 2001 Summer Universiade in Beijing, where he was able to win gold medals in rings and in the team event.
-Zhang though was less than 18 years old at the time, not a college student, and thus in order to participate in the competition, the leadership let him pretend to be a freshman at Beijing Sports University.
+Zhang, though was less than 18 years old at the time, not a college student, and thus, in order to participate in the competition, the leadership let him pretend to be a freshman at Beijing Sports University.
 In response to media questions about academic qualifications, the national gymnastics team responded that Zhang, a student at Beijing Sports University, was later dealt with by the national team for serious disciplinary violations.
 Later the same year, he competed in the 35th World Artistic Gymnastics Championships in Ghent, Belgium.
 Zhang finished sixth in the parallel bars event with a score of 9.550 and ninth in rings with a score of 9.220.

 In early 2002, Zhang ruptured his Achilles tendon in both legs during training.
 He was forced by his coach to continue practicing, but was ultimately taken off the team for the 2004 Summer Olympics.
 After ten months of rest, he decided to return to the Hebei provincial team in 2003.
 Zhang hoped to enter a sports school as a way to retire from competitive gymnastics, but his requests were denied by sports officials and his coach.
-In June 2005 at the age of 21, he voluntarily retired from competition after receiving compensation and old-age insurance payments totaling RMB 38,000.
+In June 2005, at the age of 21, he voluntarily retired from competition after receiving compensation and old-age insurance payments totaling RMB 38,000.

 Life in the streets

 Zhang returned to his hometown after retiring.
 He was a caregiver for only about a month because of back pain from his training.
-He then was a restaurant waiter but was often ridiculed by the staff because of his height.
+He was a restaurant waiter but was often ridiculed by the staff because of his height.
 Due to desperation, he resorted to stealing, and in early 2007, he was arrested by Tianjin police for theft and sentenced to two months in prison.
 After being released, Zhang moved to Beijing to wander the streets and internet cafés.
 In July, he stole laptops, mobile phones, and cash from an athlete's apartment at the Beijing Sports University.
-The Criminal Investigation Branch of the Beijing Xuanwu Public Security Bureau managed to obtain camera footage of the crime and Zhang was sentenced to prison for three years and ten months.
+The Criminal Investigation Branch of the Beijing Xuanwu Public Security Bureau managed to obtain camera footage of the crime, and Zhang was sentenced to prison for three years and ten months.